 Further information and related documents

-For further information regarding the Minerals Development Framework and related documents to the above Plans; including adoption statements, Inspector’s Reports, Sustainability Appraisals and Monitoring Reports, please go to the Wiltshire Council website.
+For further information regarding the minerals development framework and related documents to the above plans, visit the Wiltshire Council website.
+Further documents include:

 For enquiries relating to minerals planning in Wiltshire and Swindon, please e-mail firstname.lastname@example.org.